 - A participating faculty member actively and deeply engages in the activities of the school in matters beyond direct teaching responsibilities.
 Normally, the school considers participating faculty members to be ongoing members of the faculty, regardless of whether their appointments are full-time or part-time, whether their positions with the school are considered their principal employment, and whether the school has tenure policies. - A supporting faculty member does not normally participate in the intellectual or operational life of the school beyond the direct performance of teaching responsibilities. - Research master's degrees are degrees that focus heavily on research methods and independent research projects as the primary program content. - Faculty qualifications status refers to one of four categories designated to demonstrate current and relevant intellectual capital or professional engagement in the area of teaching to support the school's mission and related activities.
 Categories for specifying faculty qualifications are based on both the initial academic preparation or professional experience, and sustained academic and professional engagement within the area of teaching as follows: - Scholarly Academics (SA) are faculty who have normally attained a terminal degree in a field related to the area of teaching and who sustain currency and relevancy through scholarship and activities related to their field of teaching.
-SA faculty are normally expected to produce some peer-or editorial-reviewed publications related to their field of teaching as part of their portfolio of scholarship.
-In addition to publications related to
+SA faculty are normally expected to produce some peer-reviewed publications related to their field of teaching as part of their portfolio of scholarship, consistent with the faculty member's assigned duties

-- their field of teaching, SA faculty may produce other publications outside their field of teaching in support of other mission-related components of the school and reflective of the faculty member's role at the school. - Practice Academics (PA) are faculty who have normally attained a terminal degree in a field related to their area of teaching and who sustain currency and relevancy through professional engagement, interaction, and activities related to their field of teaching. - Scholarly Practitioners (SP) are faculty who have normally attained a master's degree related to their field of teaching; have professional experience substantial in duration and responsibility at the time of hire; and who sustain currency and relevancy through scholarship related to their professional background and experience in their field of teaching. - Instructional Practitioners (IP) are faculty who have normally attained a master's degree related to their field of teaching; have professional experience substantial in duration and responsibility at the time of hire; and who sustain currency and relevancy through continued professional experience and engagement related to their professional background and experience in their field of teaching. - Additional Faculty (A) are faculty who do not meet the school's criteria for SA, PA, SP, or IP. - Professional staff include individuals who do not have faculty appointments but provide direct support for ancillary activities.
+- and the mission of the school.
+In addition to publications related to their field of teaching, SA faculty may produce other publications outside their field of teaching in support of other mission-related components of the school and reflective of the faculty member's role at the school. - Practice Academics (PA) are faculty who have normally attained a terminal degree in a field related to their area of teaching and who sustain currency and relevancy through professional engagement, interaction, and activities related to their field of teaching. - Scholarly Practitioners (SP) are faculty who have normally attained a master's degree related to their field of teaching; have professional experience substantial in duration and responsibility at the time of hire; and who sustain currency and relevancy through scholarship and activities related to their professional background and experience in their field of teaching.
+SP faculty are normally expected to produce practice, applied, or pedagogical publications related to their field of teaching as part of their portfolio of scholarship.
+In addition to publications related to their field of teaching, SP faculty may produce other publications outside their field of teaching in support of other mission-related components of the school and reflective of the faculty member's role at the school. - Instructional Practitioners (IP) are faculty who have normally attained a master's degree related to their field of teaching; have professional experience substantial in duration and responsibility at the time of hire; and who sustain currency and relevancy through continued professional experience and engagement related to their professional background and experience in their field of teaching. - Additional Faculty (A) are faculty who do not meet the school's criteria for SA, PA, SP, or IP. - Professional staff include individuals who do not have faculty appointments but provide direct support for ancillary activities.
 Examples of professional staff include, but are not limited to, career services, learner services, admissions, alumni engagement, corporate engagement, instructional support, and other key mission components.